hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

   </ul>
 </ul>

 In a **traditional approach** to solving problems, one would study a problem, write rules (i.e. laws of physics) to solve that problem, analyze errors, then modify the rules.
 A **machine learning approach** automates this process: *a machine learning model modifies its rules based on the errors it measures*.
-While this statement is abstract now, it will become more apparent once the mathematical foundations are established.
+This abstract statement becomes more conceptual once the mathematical foundations are established.
 For now, you can think of the following example:

 * One wishes to fit some data points to a best fit linear line $$y=ax+b$$.
 One chooses initial "guesses" for $$a$$ and $$b$$ and a machine learning algorithm optimizes for the optimal values of $$a$$ and $$b$$ with respect to the mean-squared error.